ros2/ros2_documentation/source/Tutorials/ConfiguringROS2Environment.rst

 Configuring your ROS 2 environment
 ==================================

-**Goal:** This tutorial will show you how to prepare your ROS 2 environment for use.
+**Goal:** This tutorial will show you how to prepare your ROS 2 environment.

 **Tutorial level:** Beginner